InfuseAI/primehub-site/docs/model-deployment.md

 ## Delete

+Clicking on the cell of the deployment which we want to delete.

-On a deployment detail page, clicking `Delete` button for the deployment deletion.
+On a deployment detail page, clicking `Delete` button at top-right for the deployment deletion.

 ---

 ## Stop

+Clicking on the cell of the deployment which we want to stop.

-On a deployment detail page, clicking `Stop` button to stop the current deployed service.
+On a deployment detail page, clicking `Stop` button at top-right to stop the current deployed service.

 ---